-- Help clients and their families talk about and move through major life events.
+- Help clients and their families process their thoughts and feelings about this collective event as well as their individual life events.

 Fill in the form for Susan Bradley’s tips: Four Ways to Serve Clients in Transition